HKaras/pulsespel-vscode/README.md

-This extension provides synatax highlighting for BRUKERS EPR experiment progamring language: PulseSpel.
+This extension provides synatax highlighting for BRUKER's EPR experiment progamring language: PulseSpel.
 ## Features

 When working with ".def" and ".exp" files, variable names, functions, control words etc... are highlighted acording to your current VScode theme.